International Owl Center

 Snowflake Owls

-Click each image to open the design in a new browser so you can print it.
+Click each image to open the design so you can print it.

 Print the design on thinner paper if possible.
 Once printed, fold in the left half under the right half on the line, keeping the owl on top.
 Then fold the bottom half up under the top half on the line, keeping the owl on top.
 Fold the rest of the circle into thirds using the two remaining lines, keeping the owl on top.
 Cut out the owl, discarding the gray portion.
 Carefully unfold your owl snowflake.